bb9rj/cbpt/README.md

 1. Open the Command Prompt.
 2. Type `python`.
-3. Either `cd` to the directory of the script or provide the full path to the script file.
+3. Either `cd` to the directory of the script or provide the full path to the script file including the filename.
 4. Press `Enter`.

 **To stop the script:**